xiao-mantou/GamingTweaks/README.md

 Clarifications regarding the term "tweaking":

-- [x] Tweaks usually do not increase any in-game FPS, there are specific circumstances in which the OS can be tweaked to improve or stabilize the FPS e.g. when you cap the FPS to e.g. get rid of the overheap which might result in stuttering.
+- [x] Tweaks usually do not increase any in-game FPS, there are specific circumstances in which the OS can be tweaked to improve or stabilize the FPS e.g. when you cap the FPS to e.g. get rid of the overheap which otherwise would have result in stuttering.
 - [x] Tweaks should not be randomly applied via a "universal" script/tool because the OS itself changes over time and the configuration is different for each user.
 This is the reason why I don't provide a _"myawesomescript.ps1"_ script.
 - [x] Tweaks are defined by: "Latency tweaks", "Engine related workarounds", "FPS workarounds", "CPU usage" "RAM usage", "OS Workarounds", "Driver workarounds" or "Network latency tweaks".
 All of can have an impact on the OS which means the OS might runs more stable (stable: more FPS, better input or network latency or other things which improve the gaming experience).